igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

 * Cave in secret island should be filled with drabs
 * Implement swamp for extra excitement?
+And swamp monsters
 * Implement finale with nice story, text and images, yo.
 * getDamageForAttack needs to take opponent defense properties into account, e.g.: clothing can increase defense